 If you have been diagnosed with an anxiety disorder, the NHS may offer you self-help methods, talking therapies or medication.

-There are several self-help methods usually based on cognitive behavioural therapy (CBT).
-CBT aims to challenge unhelpful negative thoughts and behaviours.
+There are lots of self-help methods, often based on cognitive behavioural therapy (CBT).
+CBT helps you to rethink negative thoughts and behaviours.

-- Non-facilitated self-help – This means using information provided by the NHS to help yourself
+- Non-facilitated self-help – This involves using information provided by the NHS to help yourself

-- Guided self-help – A trained professional will help guide you through the information
+- Guided self-help – A trained professional will take you through the information

-- Psycho-educational groups – You will learn about your symptoms and how to manage them in a group setting
+- Psycho-educational groups – In a group, you’ll learn about your symptoms and how to manage them

 Cognitive behavioural therapy (CBT)